2021–22 Coastal Carolina Chanticleers women's basketball team

 The 2021–22 Coastal Carolina Chanticleers women's basketball team represented Coastal Carolina University during the 2021–22 NCAA Division I women's basketball season.
-The basketball team, led by eighth-year head coach Jaida Williams, played all home games at the HTC Center along with the Coastal Carolina Chanticleers men's basketball team.
-They were members of the Sun Belt Conference.
+The basketball team, led by eighth-year head coach Jaida Williams, played all home games at the HTC Center in Conway, South Carolina as members of the Sun Belt Conference.

+They finished the season with a 15–11 record, including 4–9 in Sun Belt play, to finish in a tie for ninth place.
+In the Sun Belt tournament, they defeated eighth seed Arkansas State in the first round, before being eliminated by top-seeded Troy in the quarterfinals.